Hotels near Chicago International Academy

 Which hotels near Chicago International Academy offer free breakfast?

-Which hotels near Chicago International Academy offer free parking?
+Which hotels near Chicago International Academy have an outdoor pool?

-Which hotels near Chicago International Academy have a pool?
+Which hotels near Chicago International Academy have an indoor pool?

-Do hotels near Chicago International Academy offer free Wi-Fi?
+Which hotels near Chicago International Academy have a fitness center?

-Which hotels near Chicago International Academy have accessible rooms?
+Which hotels near Chicago International Academy are pet-friendly?

 Ready to book near Chicago International Academy?